CYouyouW/Automated-LCI-Data-Extraction-Protocol/README.md

 # 🤗Citation
-💥Please cite our paper if you find it helpful :)
+💥Please cite our paper if you find it helpful :) SemaNet: Bridging Words and Numbers For Predicting Missing Environmental Data in Life Cycle Assessment.
+DOI: https://doi.org/10.1021/acs.est.5c07557